-Florida Universal Prenatal and Infant Screen
+Florida Prenatal and Infant Screen

-Florida Statute 383.14 requires that all pregnant women be offered the Florida Universal Prenatal Screen at their first or consequent prenatal visit and the Florida Universal Infant Screen be offered to parents/guardians of all infants born in Florida before leaving the delivery facility.
-Florida Universal Prenatal and Infant Screens identify risk factors so women and infants may be referred for services that complement and assure continued participation in prenatal and infant health care.
+Florida Statute 383.14 requires that all pregnant women be offered the Florida Prenatal Screen at their first or consequent prenatal visit and the Florida Infant Screen be offered to parents/guardians of all infants born in Florida before leaving the delivery facility.
+Florida Prenatal and Infant Screens identify risk factors so women and infants may be referred for services that complement and assure continued participation in prenatal and infant health care.

-The Florida Universal Prenatal and Infant Screens were developed by a workgroup including physicians, nurses, social workers, researchers, program specialists and other professionals who are knowledgeable in the field of maternal and child health.
+The Florida Prenatal and Infant Screens were developed by a workgroup including physicians, nurses, social workers, researchers, program specialists and other professionals who are knowledgeable in the field of maternal and child health.
 The Screens were created after extensive research and analysis of risk factors and after a statewide advisory council approved the forms.
-The Florida Universal Prenatal and Infant Screens are available in English, Spanish and Creole.
+The Florida Prenatal and Infant Screens are available in English, Spanish and Creole.

-The Florida Universal Prenatal and Infant Screens have been evaluated to determine their success in identifying those women and infants most at risk for adverse outcomes.
+The Florida Prenatal and Infant Screens have been evaluated to determine their success in identifying those women and infants most at risk for adverse outcomes.
 Current studies linking birth outcomes to screening data suggest that both screening instruments are effective.
 Studies indicate that:

-The Florida Universal Prenatal Screen is:
+The Florida Prenatal Screen is:

 • Predictive of preterm birth (34 weeks since LMP) and LBW< 2000 Grams.